renardeinside/databricks-uc-semantic-layer/README.rst

 Building a semantic query layer with Databricks Unity Catalog and OpenAI
 ========================================================================

-This is a sample application which uses OpenAI API to generate SQL statements from natural language and execute them against Databricks SQL.
+This is an example application which uses OpenAI, Databricks Unity Catalog and DBSQL and  to convert natural language queries into SQL and execute it against DBSQL.

+.. contents:: :local:

 Examples
 --------